Back To Search Results

 Technique or Treatment

-Under cardioplegic arrest or an off-pump beating heart, the GEA and the coronary artery anastomosis is performed.
-Using a 7-0 or 8-0 polypropylene suture a few running sutures are placed at the heel of the coronary artery and the GEA.
-Thereafter the rest of the anastomosis is completed using a single continuous suture.
-The anastomosis could be antegrade or retrograde depending on the site and artery involved.
+Under cardioplegic arrest or an off-pump beating heart, the coronary artery anastomosis of the GEA is performed.
+Using a 7-0 or 8-0 polypropylene suture, a few running sutures are placed at the heel of the coronary artery and the GEA.
+The rest of the anastomosis is completed using a single continuous suture.
+Depending on the site and artery involved, the anastomosis could be antegrade or retrograde.
 Hemostasis is confirmed before the release of the aortic cross-clamp.
-It is imperative to avoid twisting or kinking of the GEA due to improper fixation near the peri-anastomotic site.
+Twisting or kinking of the GEA due to improper fixation near the perianastomotic site must be avoided.
 The pedicle of the GEA is now fixed to the epicardium.
-Thorough hemostasis is performed, the patient weaned off cardiopulmonary bypass (CPB), and the closing of the chest and abdominal wounds takes place.
+Thorough hemostasis is performed, the patient is weaned off cardiopulmonary bypass, and the closing of the chest and abdominal wounds takes place.
 A drain may be placed in the abdominal cavity if required.
-The patient should be monitored in the immediate post-operative period in the intensive care unit usually for about 1 week.
+The patient should be monitored in the immediate postoperative period in the intensive care unit, usually for about 1 week.

 Complications

-• Kinking/twisting of the pedicle as it is brought up through the diaphragm and again at the peri-anastomotic site is another complication due to improper operative technique.
+• Kinking/twisting of the pedicle as it is brought up through the diaphragm and again at the perianastomotic site (a complication due to improper operative technique)

 • Arrhythmias (including atrial fibrillation, ventricular tachycardias, and bradycardias)